 You can get anywhere from here with the

 An exciting program for a select number of Honors students, the Dixon Global Policy Scholars (GPS) offers a challenging learning opportunity for students interested in pursuing a major scholarship (such as the Rhodes, Truman or Marshall) and in enhancing their knowledge of the issues that shape the world.

-- A 10-day study travel experience to France and Belgium in May 2014.
+- A 10-day study travel experience to France and Germany in May 2015.

 - Support in applying for major scholarships and graduate school.

 The Dixon GPS is open to: